appsody/stacks/incubator/nodejs/README.md

 ## Customizing the build

 Simple Node projects do not require a 'build' process: they are executed directly from source.
-However, some technologies such as Typescipt require commands to be invoked to prepare the project ready to be run.
+However, some technologies such as TypeScript require commands to be invoked to prepare the project ready to be run.

 If your project's dependencies require an additional build step, you can do so as follows: